GlobalWebIndex/jedi-team-BE-challenge/README.md

 ## Project Overview

 The chatbot is designed to answer questions based on GWI market research data.
 The system persists chat history and allows users to continue conversations or open multiple chats.
 It integrates an LLM (Ollama), a Python service for retrieval-augmented generation (RAG), and a PostgreSQL database.
+Each chat is assigned an automatically generated title based on the first message.

 ### Architecture 🏗️